tpm2-software/tpm2-tools/man/tpm2_policysigned.1.md

     The policy qualifier data that the signer can choose to include in the signature.

+  * **-x**, **\--nonce-tpm**=_FILE_OR_STDIN_:

+    The nonceTPM of the session.
+The tool compares this against the current session's nonceTPM to ensure the validity of the policy authorization is limited to the current session.
+This can be specified as a file or can take a stdin input if the option argument value is a hyphen "-".

 ## References

 [common options](common/options.md) collection of common options that provide